samuelcaldas/binGo/README.md

 ## Installation

-To install Bingo, you need to have Python 3.8 or higher and Flask 2.0 or higher on your computer.
+To install binGo, you need to have Python 3.8 or higher and Flask 2.0 or higher on your computer.
 You can install Flask using pip:

 ```bash
 pip install Flask